-Since the generality which outwardly characterises normal phenomena, once directly established by observation, is itself an explicable phenomenon, it demands explanation.
+Since the generality which outwardly characterizes normal phenomena, once directly established by observation, is itself an explicable phenomenon, it demands explanation.
 Doubtless we can have the prior conviction that it is not without a cause, but it is better to know exactly what that cause is.
 The normality of the phenomenon will be less open to question if it is demonstrated that the external sign whereby it was revealed to us is not merely apparent but grounded in the nature of things - if, in short, we can convert this factual normality into one which exists by right.
 Moreover, the demonstration of this will not always consist in showing that the phenomenon is useful to the organism, although for reasons just stated this is most frequently the case.
 But, as previously remarked, an arrangement may happen to be normal without serving any useful purpose, simply because it inheres in the nature of a creature.
 Thus it would perhaps be useful for childbirth not to occasion such violent disturbances in the female organism, but this is impossible.
-Consequently the normality of a phenomenon can be explained only through it being bound up with the conditions of existence in the species under consideration. either as the mechanically essential effect of these conditions or as a means allowing the organism to adapt to these conditions.
+Consequently the normality of a phenomenon can be explained only through it being bound up with the conditions of existence in the species under consideration, either as the mechanically essential effect of these conditions or as a means allowing the organism to adapt to these conditions.5 to throw light upon practice.

-This proof is not merely useful as a check.
-We must not forget that the advantage of distinguishing the normal from the abnormal is principally to throw light upon practice.
 Now, in order to act in full knowledge of the facts, it is not sufficient to know what we should want, but why we should want it.
 Scientific propositions relating to the normal state will be more immediately applicable to individual cases when they are accompanied by the reasons for them, for then it will be more feasible to pick out those cases where it is appropriate to modify their application, and in what way.